By Fiona McKim

-Now you're protected, go into attack mode.
-Plenty of ingredients claim to fade pigmentation but there are a few that we really know work.
-A steady regime combining these ingredients with sun protection should yield real results in three months.
+Once you're protected, go into attack mode.
+Plenty of products claim to fade pigmentation but there are only a few ingredients that we really know work.
+A steady regime combining these with sunscreen should yield results in a matter of months.

+Using one of the best Vitamin C serums offers powerful antioxidant protection against UV light, among other benefits.
 "Vitamin C has long been established for fading pigmentation and restoring clarity."
-Says top dermatolagist Dr Murad and mural skincare founder Dr Murad.
-"It brightens to promote a more even tone while encouraging gentle exfoliation to promote cell turnover to help purge dark damaged cells".
+Says dermatologist and Murad skincare founder Dr. Howard Murad.
+"It brightens to promote a more even tone while encouraging gentle exfoliation to promote cell turnover to help purge dark damaged cells."

-A clever action-packed serum combining stable Vitamin C with glycolic acid to enhance natural exfoliation.
+A clever action-packed serum combining stable Vitamin C to absorb the melanin-triggering caused by UV, plus glycolic acid to enhance natural exfoliation.

 Beautypie Dr Glycolic Pore Purifying Glow Toner